 Handle fish carefully when releasing.
 Support their weight horizontally, keep them in water when possible, and revive tired fish before letting go.
 Circle hooks and crimped barbs speed release and improve survival.

-Successful redfish anglers combine knowledge of fish behavior with appropriate gear and techniques.
-Start with the basics – learn your local waters, understand tides, and practice accurate casting.
-Build from there as you gain experience.
+Successful redfish anglers combine knowledge of fish behavior with appropriate gear and technique.
+Start with basics – learn your local waters, understand tides, practice accurate casting.
+Build from there as experience accumulates.

 Every trip teaches something new.
 Pay attention to what works and what doesn’t.
 Over time, you’ll develop instincts that put you on fish consistently.
-The redfish waiting in your home waters reward those who take time to learn their habits.
+The redfish waiting in your home waters reward those who take time learning their habits.